 Store your soy sauce in its original airtight container in a cool, dark place like the pantry.
 Also, keep the bottle away from areas that will alter its temperature.

-Once opened, keep your soy sauce tightly sealed in its container, or put it in the fridge for a longer shelf life.
+Once opened, keep your soy sauce tightly sealed in its container or put it in the fridge for longer shelf life.
 The quality of your soy sauce deteriorates quicker if not kept in the fridge.

 Now: different types of soy sauce have different spoilage times.
 Naturally brewed soy sauces will have an off-taste earlier than chemically processed soy sauces.